Arun-K-Ram/Arun-K-Ram/README.md

 ### 🔭 I’m currently working on

-I am currently venturing and trying out different methods to conduct software testing using python and also in parallel working on understanding the fundamentals of automation using Selenium, Jenkins, Gitbash and Azure Dev Ops.
+I am currently exploring and experimenting with different methods of conducting software testing using Python.
+At the same time, I am working on developing mini projects that aim to make a meaningful impact in today’s industry.

 ### 🌱 I’m currently learning

-My primary focus is to improve my knowledge on software testing, machine learning and data science.
+My primary focus is to improve my knowledge of software automation, enhance business processes in various industries, and expand my expertise in machine learning and data science.

 ### 📫 How to reach me: